Casey Dunn (American football)

-Casey Dunn (born October 11, 1994) is a former American football center.
+Casey Dunn (born October 11, 1994) is an American former professional football center.
 He played college football at Auburn University.
 He signed with the Washington Redskins as an undrafted free agent in 2018.

 College career

 Dunn originally attended Jacksonville State University.
 After playing for JSU for three years and completing his junior year, he transferred to Auburn University in May 2017.

 Dunn graduated JSU with a degree in industrial leadership.
 Upon transferring to Auburn, he entered the Masters program in community planning.

 Professional career

 Washington Redskins

-Unselected in the 2018 NFL Draft, Dunn signed with the Washington Redskins after trying out at their rookie minicamp on May 2, 2018.
+Unselected in the 2018 NFL draft, Dunn signed with the Washington Redskins after trying out at their rookie minicamp on May 2, 2018.
 After making the Redskins initial 53-man roster, Dunn played in two games before being waived on November 9, 2018, and was placed on their practice squad a few days later.
 He signed a reserve/future contract with the Redskins on December 31, 2018.

 On July 31, 2019, Dunn was waived/injured by the Redskins and placed on injured reserve the next day.
 He was waived from injured reserve on September 24.